Bearer/bearer/docs/guides/configure-scan.md

 ## Limit severity levels

-Depending on how you're using Bearer, you may want to limit the severity levels that show up in the report.
+Depending on how you're using Bearer CLI, you may want to limit the severity levels that show up in the report.
 This can be useful for triaging only the most critical issues.
 Use the `--severity` flag to define which levels to include from the list of critical, high, medium, low, and warning.

 ```bash
 bearer scan . --severity critical,high